-You can then decide to rent bikes (or motorbikes) for the day and explore the city and beyond.
-You can either rent from your hotel or one of the local spots in town.
+These may be rented from your hotel or one of the local spots in town.
 It should just cost a few dollars to rent the bikes and you will receive a map of the different areas to explore.

 Wander around to different villages, rice fields, and along the beach.
 It will be a great experience getting a sense of all the different scenery that Hoi An has to offer.

 Next up is really up to you.
 You can head back to your hotel and hang out by the pool/beach or just continue to walk around the river area taking in the sites such as the famous Japanese Bridge or a local museum.

 You could also do something such as a Hoi An cooking class (you will also have the opportunity to do this in Hanoi).

 Day 5 – Hoi An / Travel to Hanoi

 After trying it on one last time, you can either take the clothing with you if it isn’t too much to fit in your suitcase or you will also have the opportunity to ship it back home for an additional fee.

 About an hour or so outside the city is My Son.
 If you have already been to Angkor Wat then this might just be more of the same for you but it is a complex filled with numerous temples and structures that will be well worth the half day trip.

 You will get picked up from your hotel, make the hour or so drive and then have a few hours to explore the groups of ruins.

 It is only about 15/20 minutes away from the city center of Danang so you can hire a driver who can take you from Hoi An to the Marble Mountains and then off to the airport after.

 You will then arrive in Hanoi at some point on day 5 – it could be early afternoon or later in the evening.

 Day 6 – Hanoi

 After that it was used by the northern Vietnamese during the Vietnam War and where they would hold American prisoners – the most famous of which was John McCain.

 There is also a whole section about John McCain, with pictures of his capture and even his original Air Force uniform that he wore when his plane was shot down.

 Day 7 – Day Trip Options

-(1) Halong Bay
+- Halong Bay

-(2) Tam Coc
+- Tam Coc

-Option 1 – Halong Bay: This 7 day itinerary only has a one day tour of Halong Bay.
+This 7 day Vietnam itinerary only has a one day tour of Halong Bay.
 If you want to cut another day out of this trip or add another day in Halong Bay, go for it.

-» Take a look at the Halong Bay guide I put together to get an idea of what to expect.
+» Take a look at the Halong Bay Guide I put together to get an idea of what to expect.
 For a one day option you can assume it is similar to the first day mentioned in the guide.

-Option 2 – Tam Coc: After arriving in the Tam Coc area you will be able to see a couple ancient temples (Dinh King and Le King), check out some nice viewpoints, and take a couple hour boat ride down the river with a local.
+After arriving in the Tam Coc area you will be able to see a couple ancient temples (Dinh King and Le King), check out some nice viewpoints, and take a couple hour boat ride down the river with a local.